yunntan/lightDom/README.md

 `lightDom` is a lightweight "jQuery" like dom library which is targeting only modern browsers including __iOS__  and __Android__ devices.

-Minified with uglifyjs: `uglifyjs lightDom.js nmf -o lightDom.min.js`
+Minified with uglifyjs: `uglifyjs lightDom.js -nmf -o lightDom.min.js`

-## Alias
+## Aliases

 `lightDom` or `LD`